AndrewJamesThomas/MarchMadness22/README.md

 # 2022 Model in Review
 The 2022 MNCAA Model was, by most measures, a failure.
-In the main bracket, it finished 29th out of 44; in the office bracket it finished 2nd out of 3; and on Kaggle it finished 194 out of 930 (top 20th percentile) with a log loss of 0.62.
+In the main bracket, it <b>finished 29th out of 44</b>; in the office bracket it finished <b>2nd out of 3</b>; and on Kaggle it finished <b>194 out of 930</b> (top 20th percentile) with a <b>log loss of 0.62</b>.
 While none of these results (with the arguable exception of the Kaggle competition) are acceptable, there is still cause to believe that this approach will be more fruitful in the future.

-There are three primary reasons why this model failed: misunderstandings about the scoring, poor model performance, and old-fashioned bad luck.
-The first of these problems is the most frustrating, but the easiest to fix.
+There are three primary reasons why this model failed: <b>misunderstandings about the scoring, poor model performance, and old-fashioned bad luck.</b> The first of these problems is the most frustrating, but the easiest to fix.
 This bracket uses a non-traditional scoring approach that assigns a points bonus if you correctly call an upset.
 However, I did not realize that you had to predict both teams involved in the upset, not just the winner.
 For example, there were numerous games in the second round in which the model correctly predicted the winner, but not the looser, thus I did not receive the bonus.
 However, it’s not clear how much of an impact this mistake had on overall performance.
 Even under the presumed scoring rules, the model would have earned only 110 points, well short of the 157 points needed to win.
 None-the-less, it would be interesting to explore how a correct optimization model would have performed in this tournament.

 Fixing the optimization model is straightforward but will require modifying both the simulation code and the optimization model.
 The simulation will need to be adjusted to output a matrix of points earned without the bonus, as well as another matrix that outputs just the bonus points earned (along with the two team IDs).
 We can then use the “virtual index(match) trick” to check if we correctly called those games and, if so, apply the appropriate bonus.